Why choose us?

 About our machines

-The South Coast Vascular Laboratory uses The Aplio™ 300 ultrasound system from Toshiba Medical, representing ‘State of the Art’ in ultrasound scanners.
+Our laboratory uses The Aplio™ 300 ultrasound system from Toshiba Medical, representing ‘State of the Art’ in ultrasound scanners.
 The Aplio™ Ultrasound systems are used in speciality vascular departments around the world and Toshiba is recognised as leading innovation in the medical imaging industry.

 The Aplio™ 300 system utilises unique ultrasound technology to produce clear images of arteries and veins for a more accurate diagnosis.
 The use of Toshiba’s “Differential Tissue Harmonic Imaging” and “Precision” imaging combine to produce the clearest diagnostic images for the reporting physicians and referrers.
 A clearer picture allows the Doctors to identify disease processes and the extent by using non-invasive ultrasound in a comfortable and safe environment.